WeblateOrg/weblate/docs/vcs.rst

 Pushing changes to GitHub as pull requests
 ++++++++++++++++++++++++++++++++++++++++++

 If not wanting to push translations to a GitHub repository, they can be sent as either one or many pull requests instead.

-You need to setup a :setting:`GITHUB_TOKEN` used to make API calls.
+You need to configure API credentials to make this work.

 .. seealso::

-   :setting:`GITHUB_USERNAME`, :setting:`GITHUB_TOKEN` for configuration instructions
+   :setting:`GITHUB_USERNAME`,
+   :setting:`GITHUB_TOKEN`,
+   :setting:`GITHUB_CREDENTIALS`

 .. _Github API: https://docs.github.com/en/rest